DiarmuidHenry/PP5/README.md

 ![Product List](/media/readme-images/product_list.png)

 - Product details shown on a new page, with a larger image, as well as the product's description.
-The option to add to cart now appears, as well as an option to give a rating.
+The option to add to cart now appears, as well as an option to give a rating (when the user is logged in).

 ![Product Details](/media/readme-images/product_details.png)

 - A logged in user can give a rating of between 1 and 5 stars.
-If 4 is chosen (as in the image), the first 4 stars become selected.
-The user can then confirm this by seleceting *Submit Rating*.
+If 4 is chosen (as in the image), the first 4 stars become highlighted.
+The user can then confirm this by selecting *Submit Rating*.

 ![New Rating](/media/readme-images/new_rating.png)